w3c/node-w3capi/README.md

 w3capi.services(2).groups().fetch()
 ```

-Services model tools that groups (or domains) can use, such as IRC, a bug tracker, a mailing list,
+Services model tools that groups (or functions) can use, such as IRC, a bug tracker, a mailing list,
 etc. At this point in time, the services database isn't well-maintained but it could become more
 useful in future.